microsoft/AzureTRE/docs/tre-developers/resource-processor.md

 !!! info
     If you get an error similar to `Environment variable 'ARM_CLIENT_ID' is not set correctly`, make sure you have ran `make setup-local-debugging`

+You can use an API instance deployed in your environment to create deployment requests, and debug your locally running Resource Processor.

+For more information on how to use API, refer to [API documentation](./api.md#using-swagger-ui).

 ## Cloud instance

 On Azure Portal, find an Virtual VM scale set with a name `vmss-rp-porter-${TRE_ID}`.